JigsManzano12/ETH_DEGEN/README.md

 ## Introduction

 The DegenToken smart contract is built on the Ethereum blockchain and utilizes the OpenZeppelin ERC-20 and Ownable libraries.
-It introduces an item-based rewards system where users can "spin" a roulette to win various items based on their token balance.
+It introduces an item-based rewards system where users can "spin" a roulette to win various swords based on their token balance.

 ## Features

 1. **ERC-20 Token**: DegenToken is a standard ERC-20 token, supporting typical token operations such as transfer, minting, and burning.

-2. **Item Rewards**: Users can participate in a roulette-style game to win items such as Toy Cars, Board Games, Laptops, Tablets, and Cameras.
+2. **Item Rewards**: Users can participate in a roulette-style game to win swords such as Longclaw, Ice, Oathkeeper, and more.

-3. **Item Quantities**: The contract tracks the quantities of each item won by a user, allowing users to view their winnings.
+3. **Item Tracking**: The contract tracks the redeemed sword for each user, allowing users to view their winnings.

 4. **Owner Minting**: The contract owner has the exclusive ability to mint new tokens, ensuring controlled issuance.